sulfuror/rescript-sh/README.md

 was giving me problems.
 I solved this problems using:
 * `restic rebuild-index`
 * `restic check --read-data`
+* `restic prune`

+This problem is not because of this script.
+If you're having any problems with restic you should look at the [restic forum](https://forum.restic.net/) page to find answers or submit a question about your problem.
+I'm no whatsoever affiliated with the **restic** in any way.

 Before that I make sure that the system was not executing the cron job (just adding a # in the cron job file) and made my backups to run every two